The best diving sites in NSW

 Fish Rock entrance Grey nurse sharks, South West Rocks - Image Credit: Matt Krumins

-The Solitary Islands are located on the NSW Mid-North Coast between Coffs Harbour and Grafton, and what makes these islands so special is their proximity to the East Australian Current, which, passing close by, brings with it warm water and tropical species.
+The Solitary Islands are located on the NSW Mid-North Coast between Coffs Harbour and Grafton, and what makes these islands so special is their proximity to the East Australian Current, which brings with it warm water and tropical species.

-The result is a unique mix of temperate and tropical species, meaning you can expect to see everything from grey nurse sharks and wobbegong to leopard sharks and manta rays, while below you, the jagged rocky outcrops are blanketed with plating hard corals, colourful sponges, anemones, and vibrant soft corals.
+The result is a unique mix of temperate and tropical species, meaning you can expect to see everything from grey nurse sharks and wobbegong to leopard sharks and manta rays; below you, rocky outcrops are blanketed with plating hard corals, colourful sponges, anemones and vibrant soft corals.

 Northwest Solitary Island manta near Coffs Harbour